 Most of Voximplant HTTP Management API calls require authentication and authorization that connects API calls to your account.
-As there are multiple ways to authenticate and authorizes, API keys and Service accounts are the main ones.
+As there are multiple ways to authenticate and authorize, API keys and Service accounts are the main ones.
 Learn how to use them with our HTTP Management API.

 API Keys (deprecated)